 Healthy relationships rest on a balance between the quality time you spend together and the time you take for self-care and nurturing your individual needs.
 Dr. Bhonsle says, “When couples come in for therapy on account of partners not being able to spend time with each other, I usually use a ‘zero hour’ assignment.
 The idea is simple: making an effort to take time out for one’s partner.
 However, this simple act also conveys love, respect, dignity, and compassion.”

 Examples of time boundaries in relationships

-Time boundaries are all about respecting each other’s time.
-You should respect the fact that both of you have a life outside of your relationship and, therefore, can’t be together all the time.
-You should also realize that you need to spend time together as a couple.
-Here are a few examples of healthy boundaries in a relationship with respect to time:
+Setting time boundaries boils down to being mindful of two things – you have a life outside of your relationship and you need to spend time together as a couple.
+In line with this paradigm, here are a few examples of healthy boundaries in a relationship with respect to time: